NodeArt/redirectinspector-donate/README.md

 We apreciate yours support.

-Current servers donated by [MailCheck](https://mailcheck.co/) - email verification service and [nodeart](https://nodeart.io) - developers company.
+Current servers donated by
+- [MailCheck](https://mailcheck.co/) - email verification service that protects you from bounces
+- [NodeArt](https://nodeart.io) - nodejs developers company, company that builds quality products for customers.
+And we passionate about JS.

 ## Usage